 Later he said he couldn’t find the right words.
 Actually, the appropriate phrase would have been, “Timber!”

 It fell in slow motion (the plastic base cracked and the half-inch metal screws in the trunk bent) so Donna and I were able to scramble out from underneath, laughing wildly.
 (That’s Donna holding the coffee cup and Monte holding the tree while The Husband gets a rope.)
 The guys righted it, tied the trunk to the stair railing and we all sat down and laughed some more.
 And every Christmas should have a miracle — only one ornament broke!

 This year, of course, we’re going to be a lot wiser about our tree.
 No more of the trees that touch the ceiling.
 We’ve learned our lesson … yeah.
 Right.

-No matter what holiday you celebrate, I hope you have a wonderful time with family and friends and food, and may your tree always remain erect.
+No matter what holiday you celebrate, may you have a wonderful time with family and friends and food, and may your tree always remain erect.

 You can find my printable book list organized by genre, series and in order.

 Here’s my “Books by Series” with covers; click to find excerpts and buy links.